 Directors Betsy West and Julie Cohen move seamlessly through RBG’s set-up with an ease you’d expect from seasoned documentarians.
 After a fun montage about Ginsburg’s celebrity status, we’re dropped into Ginsburg’s working-class beginnings in Brooklyn, New York.
 We learn about values her mother instilled in her—a key one is «don’t allow yourself to be overcome by useless emotions, like anger.»

 The filmmaking is solid and balanced.
-Perfectly culled archive and vérité footage is woven together with commentary from family and colleagues and we feel like we’re with Ginsburg reliving her formidable moments.
+Perfectly culled archive and vérité footage are woven together with commentary from family and colleagues and we feel like we’re with Ginsburg reliving her formidable moments.
 Like when she’s admitted to Harvard Law School as one of nine women in a class of over 500 men, and the story of her life, the stakes, take shape.
 How did that feel? «You felt you were constantly on display,» says Ginsburg.
 Back then, in the 1950s, women were not even allowed to enter certain rooms of the library.

 And then when Ginsburg graduated at the top of her class from Columbia Law School – and after she was even the first female member of the Harvard Law Review – no law firm in New York City would hire her.
 It’s clear how these experiences, these inequities, morph into Ginsburg’s life work fighting gender-based discrimination, righting injustices for women and minorities, making America a more equitable place. «She’s the closest thing to a superhero I know,» says feminist icon Gloria Steinem.